 Whatever the reason, there are always risks and potential complications associated with surgery that are worth considering before making this decision.

-Some exercises exist to ease the pain for patients who suffer from pain in different parts of the body — each is most often chosen by a medical health professional such as a physiotherapist to meet a patient’s specific needs.
-Read on to learn more about what surgeries accomplish, and what you can do for yourself to ease the recovery process.
+Some post-surgery exercises exist to ease the pain for patients — each is most often chosen by a medical health professional such as a physiotherapist to meet a patient’s specific needs.

 Why Get Surgery?

-Most operations are elective, meaning that the patient is the person who is ultimately making the decision to go under the knife.
-An exception to this is emergency surgery, which most likely occurs in the Emergency Room after a traumatic injury such as a fall or accident.
+Most operations are elective, meaning that the patient is ultimately deciding to undergo surgery.
+An exception to this is emergency surgery, which most likely occurs in the emergency room after a traumatic injury such as a fall or accident.

-- RICE Method: for many sports-type injuries, a combination of Rest, Ice, Compression, and Elevation can help ease the symptoms of injury.
-Rest allows the injury to heal on its own in a way that places minimal stress on the joint.
-Ice can ease pain.
-Some doctors may suggest an alternating colt-heat regimen to reduce pain as well.
+- RICE method: for many sports-type injuries, a combination of rest, ice, compression, and elevation can help ease the symptoms of injury.
+Ice can ease the pain while rest allows the injury to heal on its own in a way that places minimal stress on the joint.
+Some doctors may suggest an alternating hot-cold regimen to reduce pain as well.
 Compression and elevation can ease pain by reducing inflammation at the injury site.

 Once doctors have exhausted these treatment methods, they may turn to surgery as the next step in the healing process — if the patient sees little to no results from the aforementioned treatments.